Click on the links below to preview selected pages from this course.

 Target audience: Microbiologists, medical laboratory scientists, medical laboratory technicians, and MLS students.

-Author information: Elmer W. Koneman, MD, received his graduate degree from the University of Colorado School of Medicine at Denver, Colorado and is currently Professor Emeritus at their Department of Pathology.
-He is the author of numerous journal articles and books, including Color Atlas and Textbook of Diagnostic Microbiology, Fifth Edition, 1997(Lippincott) and is presently affiliated with Instructional Design Consultants, a consulting firm specializing in interactive training and distance learning for clinical microbiology.
+Author information: Elmer W. Koneman, MD, received his graduate degree from the University of Colorado School of Medicine in Denver, Colorado, and until his recent passing, was a Professor Emeritus at their Department of Pathology.
+He was the author of numerous journal articles and books, including Color Atlas and Textbook of Diagnostic Microbiology, 7th Edition, 2017.

-Content information: This course describes and identifies medically important yeast and dimorphic pathogens.
-Many photomicrographs are used to assist with recognition of organisms in culture and microscopically.
+: This course describes and identifies medically important yeast and dimorphic pathogens.
+Many photomicrographs are used to assist with the recognition of organisms in culture and microscopically.